-The fundamental hypothesis under scrutiny is that post-Age-of-Discovery population movements have produced (in some regions) a "mismatch" between evolutionary optimal skin pigmentation and actual pigmentation.
+The fundamental hypothesis under scrutiny is that historical population movements have produced (in some regions) a mismatch between evolutionary optimal skin pigmentation and actual pigmentation.
 By implication, we expect to see a stronger economic impact from DIFFUV in regions that have experienced more immigration.
 If this is not the case, our main findings likely reflect some omitted factor not accounted for in the checks conducted above.
 Table 5 reports the results from this consistency check.